pranavsf54/CEH-Labs/Module02-Footprinting_and_Reconnaissance/Lab8/README.md

 Q: Use the Recon-ng tool to gather personnel information.
 Enter the Recon-ng module name that extracts the contacts associated with the domain and displays them.

 A: `recon/domains-contacts/whois_pocs`

-## Notes
-- Make sure to document all information gathered during the reconnaissance process
-- Results may vary when performing the lab tasks
-- Screenshots need to be captured for each major step as indicated above
-- The tool's output will depend on the target domain's current state and available information